Gloria Ehret

-Gloria Jean Ehret (born August 23, 1941) is a former American professional golfer best known for winning the 1966 LPGA Championship.
+Gloria Jean Ehret (born August 23, 1941) is an American former professional golfer.
+In the 1966, she won the LPGA Championship.

 Early life and education

-Ehret was born in Allentown, Pennsylvania.
-She attended St. Petersburg Junior College in St. Petersburg, Florida.
+Ehret was born in Allentown, Pennsylvania, on August 23, 1941, and attended St. Petersburg Junior College in St. Petersburg, Florida.

 Golf career

 Ehret turned professional in 1965.
 She finished fifth in the LPGA Championship in her rookie season and won it the following year.
 After over six years on tour without another victory, she won the Birmingham Classic in 1973.
 Her most lucrative year on the LPGA Tour was 1978 when she earned $42,470.60, placed 22nd on the final money list, and had three 2nd or T-2 finishes.